Welcome. I invite you to take a moment to get to know about me,

 This feeling of love never left me, even as we soon left my extended South American family for the United States.
 My parents presented the move as a big adventure for my brother and me.
 They had found exciting new jobs as university professors in Mississippi, then Detroit and finally Maryland.

-No matter where we moved, my parents worked hard to instill in us the value of hard work, focus, and commitment --grounded in compassion and spirit.
-I look back on the years of my upbringing as growing new roots in the United States, learning English, and yielding to a new culture without forgetting my Paraguayan heritage.
+No matter where we moved, my parents worked hard to instill in us the value of hard work, focus, and commitment - always grounded in compassion and spirit.

 Given my family background, it is no wonder that I am a teacher committed to movement, yoga and meditation.
-Both my father and mother spent their entire careers teaching and were heavily committed to living spirited lives.
-My mother was my first and best meditation teacher.
+The daughter of two dedicated teachers, my mother was my first and best meditation teacher.
 When I was little, she would read passages from various scriptures and theologians, then we would sit and meditate.
 Well, actually she meditated while I watched her and wondered what was going on inside her.

 I spent much of my childhood singing, acting and dancing.
-At college I did all three, finally focusing on modern dance.
+In college, I did all three, finally focusing on modern dance.
 I danced in several companies for many years.
 The dance theater and studio Dance Place in Washington DC became my home away from home.
-I was keenly attracted to how the co-directors of the studio Carla Perlo, Deborah Riley and Lesa McLaughlin not only taught their classes but treated community with such kindness and respect.
+I was keenly attracted to how the co-directors of the studio Carla Perlo, Deborah Riley and Lesa McLaughlin taught their classes and also they treated community with such kindness and respect.